-After 5 long weeks of overlanding, camping and public busses through Kenya and Tanzania, the day I’d been waiting for finally arrived, so you can imagine my disappointment when I awoke in Stone Town to rain and dark grey clouds.
+The Rock Zanzibar is one of the most iconic restaurants in the world and after 5 long weeks of overlanding, camping and public buses through Kenya and Tanzania, the day I’d been waiting for finally arrived, so you can imagine my disappointment when I awoke in Stone Town to rain and dark grey clouds.
 But we weren’t booked in until lunch so I was holding out hope that the weather would improve.

 A guy we’d met the day before had arranged a share taxi to take us to our next accommodation, New Teddy’s Place in Paje, a little way along the coast from The Rock.

 It was still raining when we arrived, so we grabbed some breakfast and then took a walk to try and change some money, something we stupidly hadn’t done in Stone Town.
 The mini market was out of cash but they told us to try Paje by Night, another hotel on the beach.

 They had no cash either.
 It was low season and it seemed everyone was paying by card.
 We only had a few shillings and dollars but luckily New Teddy’s and The Rock both accepted cards, so we’d probably be ok until we got to Kendwa the following day.

 Just then, the heavens opened and I witnessed one of the most torrential downpours I’ve ever seen.
 The day was not quite turning out as I’d hoped, so we did the only sensible thing – ordered beers, relaxed and waited for the rain to subside.

 After the rains, we walked back to New Teddy’s and the sky began to brighten.
 We were due at The Rock in about half an hour, at 2pm.
 I knew it wasn’t far (about 10 minutes away by car), so when we’d arrived earlier, I asked about getting a taxi to the restaurant, and they’d said it was no problem, the taxi drivers were sitting in the bar, sheltering from the rain.